Easton, New Hampshire

 Easton is a town in Grafton County, New Hampshire, United States.
 The population was 292 at the 2020 census.

 History

 Formed from a part of Landaff known as East Landaff, Easton was incorporated in 1876.
 Kinsman Mountain, the Kinsman Range, and Kinsman Notch are named for Nathaniel Kinsman, one of the original settlers.

+Easton once contained a small logging settlement known as Wildwood.
+The community contained a school, a post office, several sawmills, a boarding house and a few homes.
+Log drives transporting lumber harvested from Mt.
+Moosilauke down the Wild Ammonoosuc River were conducted there until 1911.
+In 1933, Wildwood was the sight of New Hampshire's first Civilian Conservation Corps camp.

 Geography

 According to the United States Census Bureau, the town has a total area of 80.7 km2, of which 0.04 sqkm, or 0.04%, are water.
 The west-flowing Wild Ammonoosuc River drains the southern part of town, while the north-flowing Ham Branch of the Gale River drains the northern portion and passes the town's village.
 Easton lies fully within the Connecticut River watershed.
 The Kinsman Range of the White Mountains occupies the eastern side of the town, with the ridgecrest to the east in the town of Lincoln.
 The highest point in Easton is 4040 ft above sea level, just west of the 4293 ft summit of the North Peak of Kinsman Mountain.

 New Hampshire Route 116 crosses the town from north to south, passing through the town center.
 New Hampshire Route 112 crosses the southern part of the town from east to west, following the Wild Ammonoosuc River.